Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 ### Fermat Nodes Roles

-Fermat nodes performs several tasks at the same time.
+Fermat nodes perform several tasks at the same time.
 For each one of them, the protocol has it own set of rules:

 #### Maintain the Distributed Nodes Catalogue